liferay-search/liferay-docs/en/developer/reference/articles/02-portlet-descriptor-to-osgi-service-property-map.markdown

     portlet ID.
 Therefore, make your portlet name unique in light of the characters that are removed.
-Otherwise, if you try to deploy a portlet whose ID is the same as a portlet that's already deployed, your portlet deployment fails and @product@ logs a message like this:
+Otherwise, if you try to deploy a portlet whose ID is the same as a portlet that's already deployed, your portlet deployment fails and @sharepoint@ logs a message like this:

     ```
     Portlet id [portletId] is already in use